DSLR Evening Classes

 Q: Can I take individual classes instead of the series?

-A: It is recommended that you take the whole series but you can sign up for any class separately as there are still spaces available.
+A: It is recommended that you take the whole series but you can sign up for any class separately as long as there are still spaces available.

 Q: How will I know if a class makes or not?